sg16-unicode/sg16-meetings/README.md

     - Mark responded that both are important and that improving one often helps with the other.
-    - Corentin mentioned that visual markup for confusability can impact usability and noted that VS Code currently highlights all non-ASCII characters.
+    - Corentin mentioned that visual markup for confusability can impact usability and noted that VS Code currently highlights all non-ASCII characters that might be confused with an ASCII character.
+    - \[ Editor's note: Following the meeting, Robin Leroy shared an example of current VS Code highlighting as exhibited by Compiler Explorer (Compiler Explorer uses VS Code as its editor).
+The example code contains Russian text and many of the characters in that text are highlighted as confusable characters despite the surrounding context.
+The highlighting creates significant distraction that makes the text difficult to read.
+See https://gcc.godbolt.org/z/zK7GPo9hW. \]
     - Mark acknowledged the concern and stated that efforts will be focused on avoiding markup that isn't helpful.
     - Robin commented that he has a note in his working draft that states "don't do what